LPN to RN Programs in Illinois (2026)

 Most LPN-to-RN programs accept 15 to 30 LPN credits through advanced standing or articulation agreements.
 The exact number depends on the program and your LPN coursework.
 Some schools require a validation exam or skills assessment before awarding credit.
 Ask each program's admissions office for a transfer credit evaluation before applying.

-What is the difference between LPN-to-ADN and LPN-to-BSN in Illinois?
+What is the difference between LPN-to-ADN, LPN-to-BSN, and Accelerated BSN in Illinois?

-LPN-to-ADN bridge programs (typically 12–18 months) result in an Associate Degree in Nursing and NCLEX-RN eligibility — the fastest route to RN licensure.
-LPN-to-BSN programs take longer (usually 2–3 years) but award a bachelor's degree, which many Illinois hospital systems prefer for direct-care positions and which is required for graduate nursing programs.
-Many nurses complete the ADN first to start earning an RN salary sooner, then complete an RN-to-BSN program while working.
+LPN-to-ADN bridge programs (typically 12–18 months) award an Associate Degree in Nursing and NCLEX-RN eligibility — best value and fastest route to RN licensure.
+LPN-to-BSN programs take 2–3 years but award a bachelor's degree, which many Illinois hospital systems prefer for direct-care positions and which is required for graduate nursing programs.
+Accelerated BSN (ABSN) programs (12–20 months) are aimed at LPNs who already hold a non-nursing bachelor's degree — fastest path to a BSN, but tuition runs higher.
+Many nurses complete the ADN first to start earning RN wages sooner, then finish an online RN-to-BSN while working.

 Is Illinois in the Nurse Licensure Compact?